Why do research into baroque opera? To gain more insight into the

 organisation.
 Muskens did and as a result - he said - he was

-exhausted, even before having to play the harpsichord for
+exhausted, even before the two-and-a-half-hour performance.

-• Find assistents with experience in the theatre who don’t take part, but will be present to help during performances.
+• Find assistants with experience in the theatre who don’t take part, but will be present to help during performances.
 If there had been any, they would have been able to remind the vocal soloists of the instruction to keep their distance from the screen.
 In the event, the singers often had their heads in the dark zone near it.

 • See to it that there is enough rehearsal time with all those involved and have at least one dress rehearsal in the theatre, complete with all the necessary technical equipment.
 Neither condition was met and that led to problems which could easily have been avoided.